Overkill (band): Musical style and legacy

 Overkill's beginnings predate the formation of all of the "Big Four" of thrash metal bands (Metallica, Megadeth, Anthrax and Slayer) by at least one year.
 While the band is often recognized for its fast and heavy style, their music lacked enough variety to rival the "Big Four"; regardless, Overkill maintained its unique sound throughout its career instead of trying to gain popularity with a more commercial style.
 The band has been viewed as one of the most important thrash bands from the East Coast, and they are considered to be one of the most active bands of the genre, having never disbanded or gone on hiatus, nor taken more than four years to release an album.
+The staff of Loudwire named them the 33rd best metal band of all time in 2016.
+In 2025, Zahra Huselid of Screen Rant included the band in the site's list of "10 Best Thrash Metal Bands Who Weren't The Big Four".

 Along with Exodus and Testament, Overkill has been the subject of which thrash metal band should be included in an expanded "Big Four".
 When asked in September 2014 about the idea of either Overkill, Exodus or Testament being included in the "Big Five" of thrash metal, frontman Bobby Ellsworth said, "Aw man, that's gonna put me in a corner!
 We measure our success in days, not dollars!
 But maybe you can find the answer in what I'm going to say.
 When [playing thrash metal] became harder in the '90s with grunge music, we never had a question about if we would stop doing it and go work for our moms and dads or something.
 We just needed to make it happen.
 We weren't going to let grunge stop us.
 And if it did, we'd just go back to the underground.
 I liked it there anyway!"
 Commenting on the fact that Overkill did not become part of the "Big Four", Ellsworth stated, "When it comes to being selected and not selected, that's a simple accounting issue.
 When you talk numbers, numbers make the world go around, numbers put food on your table, and numbers put the 'Big Four' in arenas.
 And they sell enough records to do that.
 For me, it's not a concern.
 To even be asked the question from you is quite a compliment with regard to, let's say, our longevity or tenacity doing what we like doing.
 But this is quite simply an accounting issue.
 He who sells the most gets the pole positions."